Service Catalogue Management

 A service offering may include one or more services made available to customers in a manner that meets specific needs.
 This often includes a combination of goods, access to resources, or the performance of service actions.
 Each offering is tailored to address the needs of a specific customer or market segment and is often described in a formal document that specifies what the offering entails and how it is supported.

-Relevance of the Service Catalogue
+Relevance of the Service Portfolio

 The service catalogue is crucial for managing and delivering IT services efficiently.
 It provides a clear and organised view of what services are available.
 It details important aspects like service status, ongoing changes, and the roles and responsibilities associated with each service.
 This clarity is instrumental in managing expectations and facilitating effective service delivery, central to achieving high customer satisfaction and operational efficiency.
+IT service catalogs improve visibility and reduce service delivery time, making it easier for users to find self-service IT solutions.

 By maintaining a comprehensive and up-to-date service catalogue, organisations ensure that all stakeholders—from management to end-users—clearly understand the service landscape, which enhances decision-making and strategic planning.